wso2/istio-apim/README.md

 - The docker image of the WSO2 mixer adapter is available in the [docker hub](https://hub.docker.com/r/wso2/apim-istio-mixer-adapter).
 - In the default profile of Istio installation, the policy check is disabled by default.
 To use the mixer adapter, the policy check has to enable explicitly.
 Please follow [Enable Policy Enforcement](https://istio.io/docs/tasks/policy-enforcement/enabling-policy/)
-- wso2am-istio-0.8.zip contains artifacts to deploy in the Istio.
+- wso2am-istio-0.8.zip contains installation artifacts to deploy in the Istio, WSO2 API Manager and WSO2 API Manager Analytics.

 ##### Install WSO2 API Manager Analytics